 Understanding Your Criminal Record

 A criminal record is an official document that details an individual’s criminal history, including arrests, convictions, and sentences.
+Criminal records include both criminal history information and criminal information, such as arrests, convictions, and dispositions.
 This record is typically maintained by local police departments and the FBI, and it can have a significant impact on your ability to secure employment, housing, or other opportunities.
 Employers often request access to criminal records as part of the hiring process to assess a candidate’s suitability for a job.
 If you want to know what information is available about your criminal history, you can request a copy of your criminal record from the FBI or your local police department.
+It is important to note that sometimes records may have missing disposition information, which means the outcome of an arrest or charge is not listed.
+Addressing or clarifying these gaps when reviewing your criminal record is crucial to ensure accuracy.
 Understanding your criminal record is important, as it allows you to address any issues that may arise during background checks.
 In some states, you may also have the option to expunge or seal certain records, which can help limit their impact on your future.
 Being proactive about your criminal record can improve your chances of employment and provide peace of mind as you move forward.

 Tips for Traveling Abroad with an Apostilled FBI Background Check